Top 10 John Deacon Queen Songs

 #6 – One Year of Love

-The 1986 movie, Highlander, featured Queen’s music in some of its more dramatic scenes.
-In it, as well as the soundtrack and A Kind of Magic, “One Year of Love” joined the ranks as a fan favorite from a group that consistently produced one fantastic song after another.
+The 1986 movie Highlander featured Queen’s music in some of its more dramatic scenes.
+In it, as well as the soundtrack and A Kind of Magic, “One Year of Love” became a fan favorite from a group that consistently produced one fantastic song after another.
 Written by John Deacon, “One Year of Love” was played during a bar scene that took place in the movie.
-This was an emotional ballad that was graced with a saxophone playing in the song which added even more depth to its romantic message.
-On the official music chart belonging to France, it was enough to earn a spot as high as number fifty-six.
-Speaking as a fan, “One Year of Love” was a true gem as it revealed certain vulnerabilities most people choose not to show.
-Usually more flamboyant and carefree, Freddie Mercury’s down-to-earth performance of this song was truly spectacular.
-Deacon really did Queen justice with a song that also added a bit more soul to a movie that was primarily designed as an action flick.
+This emotional ballad was graced with a saxophone playing in the song, which added even more depth to its romantic message.

 #5 – Friends Will Be Friends

 “Friends Will Be Friends” was a number fourteen hit on the UK Singles Chart after it was released as a single in 1986.
 Coming from the album, A Kind of Magic, this song was actually co-written by John Deacon and Freddie Mercury in a collaborative effort.
 Throughout Europe, “Friends Will Be Friends” appeared at least as a top twenty hit in Germany, Ireland, the Netherlands, and Switzerland.
-It also peaked as high as number fifty in New Zealand.
-The appeal behind this song, especially when looking back as a fan, was the friendship that was shared within the core roster of Queen.
+It also peaked at as high as fifty in New Zealand.
+The appeal behind this song, especially when looking back as a fan, was the friendship shared within the core roster of Queen.

 When Freddie Mercury died in 1991, John Deacon’s desire to continue with Queen died with him.
 Also, Queen’s ability to keep themselves together as a band for so long was remarkable.
 While many bands tend to break apart due to creative differences, Queen used their spats to their advantage.
 Even though Deacon was considered to be the quiet mouse of this four-man family, when it came to his ability to deliver as a bass guitarist, this spoke volumes.
-A fan hears this in “Friends Will Be Friends” as a song that had Queen at its best.
+A fan hears this in “Friends Will Be Friends” as a song with Queen at its best.

 #4 – Spread Your Wings